fatmhisoka/Smart-home/README.md

-# Smart Home Automation Project README
+# Smart Home Automation Project

 ## Overview
 This project is a home automation system designed to enhance security, provide environmental feedback, and monitor temperature within a home environment.
 It utilizes various sensors, actuators, and an Arduino Uno microcontroller for its operation.